jmuzsik/writings/random/dissapearance-of-rituals.md

 # i liked this book

-remember talking about it with Janice one day, we walked in park slope...

 We can define rituals as symbolic techniques of making oneself at home in the world.
 They transform being-in-the-world into a being-at-home.
 They turn the world into a reliable place.
 They are to time what a home is to space: they render time habitable.
 They even make it accessible, like a house.
 They structure time, furnish it.
 (Location 139)

 Today, time lacks a solid structure.
 It is not a house but an erratic stream.
 It disintegrates into a mere sequence of point-like presences; it rushes off.
 There is nothing to provide time with any hold [Halt].
 Time that rushes off is not habitable.
 (Location 150)